josephberger/PanOS-Master-Tshoot/README.md

 ## Version Changes

 **Multi Panorama Support**
-Now supports more than one Panorama (or HA pair).
-Adding a Panorama using `mt-tools` is now done with the `-p` or `--p` flags.
+- Now supports more than one Panorama (or HA pair).
+- Adding a Panorama using `mt-tools` is now done with the `-p` or `--p` flags.

 **Stand Alone Firewall Support**
-Firewalls (and HA pairs) now supported with the `mt-tools`, add one with the `-n` or `--ngfw` flags.
+- Firewalls (and HA pairs) now supported with the `mt-tools`, add one with the `-n` or `--ngfw` flags.

 **Refresh Changes**
-Refresh is now performed by `-r` or `--refresh` and accepts only an `--ngfw` which refreshes everything about an NGFW.
+- Refresh is now performed by `-r` or `--refresh` and accepts only an `--ngfw` which refreshes everything about an NGFW.
 This was done since the API commands are not vsys or vr specific.
-Note that NOT using the `--ngfw` filter will result in refreshing all NGFWs (Panorama connected or stand alone)
+- Note that NOT using the `--ngfw` filter will result in refreshing all NGFWs (Panorama connected or stand alone)

 **Only Show Commands**
-The `print` command via `-p` or `--print` is no longer available.  `-s` or `--show` now performs the same functionality but with the optional `--on-demand` flag, the information is pulled directly from the device vs the database.  (see supported "On Deman" commands)
+- The `print` command via `-p` or `--print` is no longer available.
+- `-s` or `--show` now performs the same functionality but with the optional `--on-demand` flag, the information is pulled directly from the device vs the database.  (see supported "On Demand" commands)

 **Fib Calculation**
-Fib lookup is now done through a calculation based on routes and interfaces.  `--on-deman` can be used in conjunction to bypass the calculation and use the API instead.
+- Fib lookup is now done through a calculation based on routes and interfaces.
+- `--on-deman` can be used in conjunction to bypass the calculation and use the API instead.
 API functionality can be especially helpful in environments with policy based forwarding.

 **Supported On Demand Commands**
-Some commands now feature 'on-deman' which executes an API command for real time stats
+- Some commands now feature 'on-deman' which executes an API command for real time stats:
   - fib-lookup
   - show
     - bgp-peers
     - interfaces
     - lldp

-Showing Panorama and NGFW will never be included since they are semi-static entries.
-Routes and VRs MAY be included in the future but not likley (use `--refresh` to get new items).
+- Showing Panorama and NGFW will never be included since they are semi-static entries.
+- Routes and VRs MAY be included in the future but not likley (use `--refresh` to get new items).

 ## Introduction